vimona3ds/diverge-3/docs/features/visual_system.md

 - Good pattern for visual techniques: initialize → createMaterial → updateParams → render → dispose
 - Tests should verify both creation with default parameters and with custom parameters
 - Uniform updaters provide a clean way to animate parameters over time
+- For visual nodes, all parameters must match exactly with the technique parameters in both name and type
+- Always use specific union types for enum-like string parameters instead of generic strings
+- When fixing type errors, examine the underlying interface and follow it precisely